charkour/zundo/README.md

 npm i zustand zundo
 ```

-> zustand v4.2.0 or higher is required for TS usage. v4.0.0 or higher is required for JS usage. zundo v2 works with zustand v5.0.0 or higher.
+> zustand v4.2.0 or higher is required for TS usage. v4.0.0 or higher is required for JS usage.
 > Node 16 or higher is required.

 ## Background